lloda/ra-ra/README.md

 **ra-ra** is a C++20, header-only multidimensional array library in the spirit of [Blitz++](http://blitz.sourceforge.net).

-Multidimensional arrays are containers that can be indexed in multiple dimensions.
-For example, vectors are arrays of rank 1 and matrices are arrays of rank 2.
+Multidimensional arrays can be indexed in multiple dimensions.
+For example, vectors can be seen as rank 1 and matrices are arrays of rank 2.
 C has built-in multidimensional array types, but even in modern C++ there's very little you can do with those, and anything practical requires a separate library.

 **ra-ra** implements [expression templates](https://en.wikipedia.org/wiki/Expression_templates).
 This is a C++ technique (pioneered by Blitz++) to delay the execution of expressions involving large array operands, and in this way avoid the unnecessary creation of large temporary array objects.